byterubpay/byterub-site/_posts/2018-01-06-logs-for-the-Community-meeting-held-on-2018-01-06.md

 **\<sgp>** @ErCiccione I obviously prefer if everyone does something for free, but if all they need is a free little piece of merch to contribute, it's probably worth it
 **\<cryptochangements>** unfortunatly rehrar is right. with the huge price pumps most people are here for the money, not the ideals. but im gonna share a secret: I found monero bc it was easy to mine and i was gonna convert it all to BTC. but once i found out monero is way better than BTC i kept my monero and eventually got more involved in the community.
 Like rehrar said, you kinda gotta woo people over to the id
 **\<ErCiccione>** i agree @sgp i only want to avoid it becomes a strategy, when we can also make promotional video to ask people to contribute, hackatons and stuff like that
-**\<rehrar>** there are human elements to the Monero community, and I realize the ideal is that we won't hvae to play to those human elements and the technology will speak for itself
+**\<rehrar>** there are human elements to the ByteRub community, and I realize the ideal is that we won't hvae to play to those human elements and the technology will speak for itself
 **\<rehrar>** this is honestly a kind of thinking that conveys a lack of understanding and appreciation for the intricacies of handling the social part of a project
 **\<cwcopz>** @rehrar I think the same.
 I am not a coder but possible a way to contribute to monero at all
 **\<rehrar>** many great projects break down for social reasons